So, you decided to take the leap and start your own lawn care or landscaping company…

 There is one stepping stone you can take:

-Many homeowner and community associations hire lawn and landscaping maintenance companies to keep residential properties looking well-cared for and uniform.
+Many homeowners and community associations hire lawn and landscaping maintenance companies to keep residential properties looking well-cared for and uniform.